We are closely monitoring DACA updates and processing times.

-In the past, many applicants experienced faster DACA approvals, which made it possible to file closer to expiration.
+In the past, many applicants experienced faster DACA renewal approvals, which made it possible to file closer to expiration.
 Today, processing times are less predictable, and delays are more common.
+Some DACA renewal applicants are experiencing delays up to six months.

 Filing your DACA renewal early helps you: